cgarcia286/exa-data-eng/README.md

 ## How to run tests
 For your convenience, there is a command to run the test suite for the application wich already include the project coverage.
 If you want to run the test suite, use the `make run-tests` commands.
 If you want to run specific tests, the you can follow this steps:

-1. run: `make start-bg` to run a container in the background.
-2. run: `make shell` to get access to your container.
+1. run: `make shell` to get access to your container.
-3. run the command you want to run your specific tests using **pytest**, i.e. `pytest src/`.
+2. run the command and the arguments you want to include in your tests using **pytest**, i.e. `pytest src/ -vv`.

 ## Next steps aka TODO / pending:

 Due to the short time to complete this POC and taking into account that it was a project to evaluate the skills of each candidate for the Data Engineer position, it was not considered to include migrations in this stage.
-So it is recommended to include alembic in this project to keep track on schemas changes.
+So it is recommended to include **alembic** in this project to keep track on schemas changes.

 After integrate alembic in the project it will be nice to have a way to restore the Database for development environment.
 So the plan is to create a **Makefile** command to restore the DB to the initial state where is posible.

+It is important to mention that for this project only the Patient resource and some elements such as names or addresses were considered, since the FHIR standard handles multiple resources that would not be possible to cover in the proposed time to provide a solution.

 Other thing that has to be consider is the fact of change the schemas to update models to map FHIR resources properly found at [FHIR Resource Types](https://www.hl7.org/fhir/resourcelist.html).